timthepost/lume-basic-seo/README.md

   thresholdLengthPercentage?: number;
   /* There should only be one <h1> tag per node */ warnDuplicateHeadings?: boolean;
+  /* Warn if heading elements are used out of order? */ warnHeadingOrder?: boolean;

   /* Try to use non-common words in precious URL space! */ warnUrlCommonWords?: boolean;